Soldiers' Tower

-Soldiers' Tower is a bell and clock tower on the University of Toronto's St. George campus that commemorates members of the university who served in the World Wars.
+The Soldiers' Tower is a bell and clock tower on the St. George campus of the University of Toronto that commemorates members of the university who served in the World Wars.
 Designed by architects Henry Sproatt and Ernest Ross Rolph, the Gothic Revival tower stands at 143 feet (43.6 m) tall and houses a carillon of 51 bells.
+It is attached to Hart House.

 History

 After the Great War, university alumni raised $397,141 to erect the tower as a war memorial.
 The cornerstone was laid in 1919 by Victor Cavendish, 9th Duke of Devonshire, the 11th Governor General of Canada.
 Construction was completed in 1924 at a cost of $252,500, with the surplus funds endowed for scholarships in perpetuity.
 The names of those lost in the Great War (1914–18) are etched on a sheltered stone screen adjacent to the tower's base, while the inner walls of the tower's stone archway are inscribed with the names of those lost in the Second World War (1939–45).